-- Division of property
+- division of property;

-- Spousal support
+- child support payments;

-- Sale or assignment of marital home
+- use, sale or assignment of marital home; and

-- Division of debts
+- division of debts.

-Because a property settlement agreement governs all rights and provisions of the divorce, it is vitally important that the Marital Separation Agreement is equitable to both parties and that both parties feel comfortable with the settlement that has been reached.
-This is why it is so important to work with an experienced certified divorce financial analyst to help you reach a fair settlement.
-While a lawyer will be able to draw up the necessary legal contracts for your property settlement, because they are not trained in financial matters they will not be able to offer insight into the potential long-term implications of your proposed property settlement.
+At Divorce Financial Solutions, we believe it is vitally important that jointly negotiated separation agreements are equitable to both parties.
+Both parties should feel comfortable with the settlement that has been reached.
+A lawyer will be able to draw up the necessary legal contracts for your property settlement.
+However, due to prohibitions on practice as well as a lack of training in financial matters, attorneys will not be able to offer insight into the potential long-term implications of your proposed property settlement.